Buddy diving: Liability of the diving buddy

 Liability waivers are signed whenever a diver interacts with an operative of the diving industry, e.g. the training agent or dive boat.
 No such waiver is commonplace for the buddy in a buddy team.
 As case law develops, more precedents become established for situations where buddy action may make them particularly liable.
-It is recommended now that buddy divers carry insurance that provides coverage of themselves against legal actions by buddies, particularly if diving takes place in those countries where a culture of litigation may exist.
+It has been recommended by DAN-SA that buddy divers carry insurance that provides coverage of themselves against legal actions by buddies, particularly if diving takes place in those countries where a culture of litigation may exist.
 This is particularly necessary for scuba diving professionals who earn a living in the recreational diving industry, when they "buddy-up".
 More experienced or more qualified divers may also unreasonably be expected to bear a higher duty of care for their less qualified buddies, and therefore a serious burden can be placed on a vacationing diver asked to buddy up with a stranger, especially in litigious jurisdictions, and specially if either diver is not as competent as their certification and experience may suggest.